HISTORY OF THE SOCIETY

 PRESIDENT

-Born to Alfonso Guillen Del Los Santos and Senaida Castillo Plata de Guillen,
+Alfonso Guillen Jr., was born to Alfonso Guillen Del Los Santos and Senaida Castillo Plata de Guillen,

-After completing his undergraduate and graduate studies at Pan American University and UT Pan American, he worked for Mobay Chemical Co, Texas Tech University, and retired from Texas Technical College in Harlingen as Provost.
+After completing his undergraduate and graduate studies at Pan American University and UT Pan American, he worked for Mobay Chemical Co, Texas Tech University, and retired from Texas State Technical College in Harlingen as Provost.

-He has been an active member of the Rio Grande Valley Hispanic Genealogical Society since 2014, and on December 2022, he was elected President of the Society.
+He has been an active member of the Rio Grande Valley Hispanic Genealogical Society since 2014, and on November 2022, he was elected President of the Society.
 He volunteers as a museum tour guide at the Harlingen Arts and Heritage Museum and at St. Francis Xavier Church in La Feria, TX.
 He is an avid family researcher who has authored a two hundred- and seventy-five-page book titled A Son’s Story, depicting his family’s history.
 Alfonso and his wife Mary Esther Garza de Guillen have three children and five grandchildren.

 Name Here